ashwindmk/AngularJS-Data-Binding-Demo/README.md

-# Angular JS Binding Demo
+# Angular JS Data Binding Demo

 This project shows the two-way data binding in Angular JS.
 The code will dynamically change the background color of web page.